 If you are planning on using vinegar to treat a yeast infection, you may want to try using 100% vinegar and not diluting it.
+The acetic acid content of vinegar available at grocery stores is usually 5%.
 You may wish to test out weaker concentrations of apple cider vinegar as douches or topical washes before you start using 100% concentrations.
 Typically, most apple cider vinegar won’t have excessive amounts of acetic acid in it, but to be safe, start out using weaker concentrations of it and then move up you solution strength if you don’t see any adverse effects on the skin.
 Also, a key thing to do with your vinegar before you use it is to add in some antifungal essential oils, or steep it in antifungal herbs.
 This will add powerful anti-Candida phytochemicals to the vinegar and should greatly enhance this natural remedy’s efficacy.
 For more information on these natural items, feel free to check out these sections of Candida Hub:

 Research on Vinegar’s Antifungal Power

-The study also found higher concentrations, at 4 times the minimum inhibitory concentration (MIC) (the MIC is the amount of a substance needed to arrest development, but does not kill--which 4 times the MIC was 10 mg / mL for Candida albicans), completely prevented Candida from adhering to the denture surface.
-This prevention of adhesion is important, as it shows vinegar may help stop Candida from attaching to the mucous membranes or the skin where it is causing infection; thus, helping to wash out the yeast and stop the infection.
+The study also found higher concentrations, at 4 times the minimum inhibitory concentration (abbreviated MIC, this is the amount of a substance needed to arrest development, but does not kill—which 4 times the MIC was 10 mg / mL for Candida albicans), completely prevented Candida from adhering to the denture surface.
+This prevention of adhesion is important, as it shows vinegar may help stop Candida from attaching to the mucous membranes or the skin where it is causing infection.
+Consequently, vinegar may be capable of washing out yeast where it grows on the body by chemically removing it from the body area—helping to stop the infection via this mechanism as well.
 The researchers had this to say about using vinegar for cleaning dentures and stopping Candida:

 Alcohol vinegar showed in vitro activity against Candida strains involved with denture stomatitis, with fungicide action after 120 minutes of exposure to a concentration of 10 mg/ml.
 It was also able to prevent the adhesion of C. albicans to acrylic resin and did not cause changes on the surface roughness and color of the acrylic resin after two hours of exposure.